finos/FDC3/docs/api/spec.md

 ### API Access
 The FDC3 API can be made available to an application through a number of different methods.
 In the case of web applications, a Desktop Agent MUST provide the FDC3 API via a global accessible as `window.fdc3`.
 Implementors MAY additionally make the API available through modules, imports, or other means.

 The global `window.fdc3` must only be available after the API is ready to use.
 To enable applications to avoid using the API before it is ready, implementors MUST provide a global `fdc3Ready` event that is fired when the API is ready for use.
-Implementations should first check for the existence of the FDC3 API and add a listener for this event if it is not foundA :
+Implementations should first check for the existence of the FDC3 API and add a listener for this event if it is not found:

 ```js
 function fdc3Stuff() {